 3. Contributory Negligence

 In states that follow a contributory negligence system, riders who are found even partially at fault for an accident may be completely barred from recovering any compensation.
-Failing to wear proper safety gear could be used as evidence of contributory negligence, potentially denying the injured rider any compensation.
+Failing to wear appropriate safety gear could be used as evidence of contributory negligence, potentially denying the injured rider any compensation.

 4. Impact on Insurance Claims

 When filing an insurance claim after a motorcycle accident, insurance companies may take into account whether the rider was wearing safety gear.
 While not wearing safety gear may not automatically deny a claim, it can be a factor considered when determining the extent of compensation.